Hügelland: Similar concepts

 An example of Hügelland outside Europe is Rwanda in Africa, whose character is expressed by its French name of Pays de Mille Collines ("Land of a Thousand Hills").

-In Sweden the term undulating hilly land (bergkullterräng) is used since Sten Rudberg coined the concept in 1960.
+In Sweden the term undulating hilly land (bergkullsterräng) is used since Sten Rudberg coined the concept in 1960.
 In the Swedish context this means hilly areas made up of crystalline rocks of the Baltic Shield that are often contrasted with joint valley landscapes, the Sub-Cambrian peneplain and plains with residual hills.
 In southern Sweden the undulating hilly lands are coterminous with the Sub-Mesozoic hilly peneplains, an ancient surface formed by weathering in warm and humid climates during the Mesozoic.